uf-reef-avl/sim_helper/README.md

 - If the simulation is set to run the setpoint generator code, wait until __Takeoff!__ is printed in the second terminal and then use `rosparam set /setpoint_publisher/active true` if you are using the setpoint_generator to start the simulated quadcopter.
 Use `rosparam set /setpoint_publisher/active false` to signal the quadcopter to head back to the origin.
 Otherwise, if you are using dubins path, use `rosparam set /setpoint_publisher/activaction false` to launch it.
 - In another terminal set PX4 to OFFBOARD mode with `rosservice call /mavros/set_mode "base_mode: 0 custom_mode: 'OFFBOARD'"`
+*Note: PX4 Params may have to be set in the included params/px4_sitl.param file through QGC